Embark on a Novel Career Path

 The fellow will complete an individualized development plan (IDP) at the start of the fellowship.
 The fellow will meet with their program director quarterly to review progress on the plan and any potential changes based on continued growth throughout the year.
 Other feedback will be provided throughout the year from experiential preceptors, project mentors, and others within Apexus.

 Fellow Responsibilities & Expected Progression

-By the end of the year, fellows will have had a unique exposure to specialty pharmacy, payer dynamics and influences, public policy and compliance, the pharmaceutical supply chain, and data analytics that will allow them to seek out roles in:
+By the end of the year, the fellow will have had a unique exposure to public policy and compliance, the pharmaceutical supply chain, and data analytics that will allow them to seek out roles in:

-- Heath system leadership in the areas of 340B Program management, specialty pharmacy, pharmacy and hospital supply chain, and policy and compliance
+- Heath system leadership in the areas of 340B Program management, pharmacy and hospital supply chain, and policy and compliance

 - Healthcare industry roles within manufacturer contracting/pricing teams, wholesaler operations and strategic leadership, payer contracting, group purchasing organizations, healthcare analytics companies, and consulting services